zerotier/docs/docs/dns.md

 172.22.245.70
 ```

-The OSX laptop can be queried with:
+The macOS laptop can be queried with:

 ```sh
 dig +short @172.22.245.70 zt-eff05def90.beyond.corp